Applicants are considered irrespective of race, color, religion, gender, age, disability, national origin, and any other protected class.

 - U.S. residents whose native language is not English will require a TOEFL (Test of English as a Foreign Language) examination with a minimum predetermined score.
 Applicants may be asked to show passports, alien registration cards or immigration papers to verify U.S. residency.

-- Applicants must complete a criminal background check, health screening through Presence Health, which includes a ten panel drug screen and complete a technical standard compliance form, upon acceptance into the program.
+- Qualified applicants must complete a criminal background check and health screening, which includes a ten panel drug screen and complete a technical standard compliance form, upon acceptance into the program.

 The Saint Francis School of Radiography Admissions Committee has specified the following nonacademic criteria (technical standards) which all applicants are expected to meet in order to participate and complete the Radiography Program.
-Where appropriate, Presence Health will attempt to provide a reasonable accommodation to the known limitations of an otherwise qualified applicant with a disability, unless such an accommodation would impose an undue hardship on RHC operations.
+Where appropriate, Presence Health will attempt to provide a reasonable accommodation to the known limitations of an otherwise qualified applicant with a disability, unless such an accommodation would impose an undue hardship on Presence Health operations and direct patient care.
 The otherwise qualified applicant who requests reasonable accommodations must request in writing to the Admissions Director his/her specific needs and the request will be reviewed by the Admissions Staff, Program Director, and Clinical Coordinator.
 Upon review (within 14 days), the applicant will be informed of the outcome measures of the decision.

 The student must be able to: